-Why aren’t coffee cups recycled?
+Why aren’t coffee cups and packaging recycled?

 Most recycling facilities are not equipped to mechanically sort the plastic lining from the paper.
 During the repulping process, paper mills can easily remove most contaminants and filter out unwanted substances such as dirt, dyes, and other residue.
 What makes the plastic liner different from other materials is that it breaks up into relatively large flakes that pass through coarse pulping screens but clog the fine screens.
 Instead of working with clogged filters, which are disruptive to productivity, it is easier to send the plastic-lined cups to the landfill.

 The polymers can be formulated into water-based coatings that are heat-sealable, block-resistant and also provide a liquid barrier.

 Over the last few years, several paper mills have made adjustments to the recycling process to the extent that there are paper mills that can repulp and recycle the polyethylene coated cup.
 However, most paper mills are not yet modified for the purpose.